Ceasar/Encyclopedia/src/adler_1966.rst

 .. |reading 1| replace:: The analysis of a book's structure

 ..
-These descriptions are from (124) and (185).
+The descriptions for the rules of the first reading are from (124) and (185)

-.. |rule 1.1| replace:: Classify the book according to kind and subject matter
 .. |rule 1.2| replace:: State what the whole book is about with the utmost
                         brevity
 .. |rule 1.3| replace:: Enumerate its major parts in their order and relation,
                         and analyze these parts as you have analyzed the whole
 .. |rule 1.4| replace:: Define the problem or problems the author is trying to
                         solve

-.. |reading 2| replace:: The interpretation of a book's contents

 ..
 These descriptions are interpreted from (217) and (235).